 Or if you’d rather do something else, you just need 20 minutes of activity to get the happiness boost.

 Try This: Find a fun way to move your bodies, from taking a family walk to throwing in a yoga DVD.
-(Abby loves Yoga Kids.)
+(My oldest loves Yoga Kids.)

 4. Pick 5 Small Acts